 \section{Introduction}

-Persistent homology is a method for computing the topological features of a space at different spatial resolutions~\cite{EH10}.
-More persistent features are detected over a wide range of length and are deemed more likely to represent true features of the underlying space, rather than artifacts of sampling, noise, or particular choice of parameters.
-To find the persistent homology of a space~\cite{BDM15,BM14}, the space is represented as a sequence of simplicial complexes called a filtration.
+{Simplicial complexes are the prime objects to represent topological spaces.
+The notion of filtration of a simplicial complex has been introduced to allow the representation of topological spaces at various scales and to distinguish between the true features of a space and artifacts arising from bad sampling, noise, or a particular choice of parameters~\cite{EH10}.
 The most popular filtrations are nested sequences of increasing simplicial complexes but more advanced types of filtrations have been studied where consecutive complexes are mapped using more general simplicial maps~\cite{DFW14}.
-Persistent homology found applications in many areas ranging from image analysis \cite{CIDZ08,PC14}, to cancer research \cite{ABDMPP12}, virology \cite{CCR13}, and sensor networks \cite{DG07}.
+Filtrations are at the core of Persistent Homology, a major tool in the emerging field of Topological Data Analysis. }

-Thus, a central question in Computational Topology and Topological Data Analysis is to represent simplicial complexes and filtrations efficiently.
+A central question in Computational Topology and Topological Data Analysis is thus to represent simplicial complexes and filtrations efficiently.
 The most common representation of simplicial complexes uses the Hasse diagram of the complex that has one node per simplex and an edge between any pair of incident simplices whose dimensions differ by one.
 A more compact data structure, called Simplex Tree (ST), was proposed recently by Boissonnat and Maria \cite{SimplexTree}.
 The nodes of both the Hasse diagram and ST are in bijection with the simplices (of all dimensions) of the simplicial complex.
 In this way, they explicitly store all the simplices of the complex and it is easy to attach information to each simplex (such as a filtration value).
-In particular, they allow to store in a natural way the filtration of complexes which are at the core of Persistent Homology and Topological Data Analysis.
+In particular, they allow one to store in an easy way the filtration of complexes.